TeddouX/Image-To-Litematica/README.md

 # Image To Litematica
 A python script to convert a png file to either another picture made of minecraft blocks or to a Litematica file.

+## Download
+- Download the zip file
+- Extract zip file contents
+- Run the exe inside (no need for more installation)

+### Why a zip file
+The python script was built using the pyinstaller library with the --onedir option wich makes the Portable Executable file way faster at launch.
+This command produces a folder which I compressed into a zip file for faster download speeds.

 ## Example
 ### Input: